heysungj/Blackjack-Game/README.md

 • Be able to compare my score with dealer's score.

-• Ace can be consider score 1 and score 11 based on your own insterest.
+• Ace can be consider score 1 and score 11 based on your current score.

 • If I have a score greater than 21 points I lose immediately.

 • If I hit 21 points at the begining (with an ace and any card from 10 to king) dealer's turn.

-• If I hava score between 1-21 and greater than dealer's score I win, otherwise I lose.
+• If I hava score between 1-21 and greater than dealer's score, I win, otherwise I lose.

+• Same winning conditions for AI player

 • Winner will have a winning message.